truenas/documentation/content/TruenasApps/_index.md

 **Manage Installed Apps** opens the **Installed** apps screen where you access the **Settings** menu to manage general application settings.

 <!-- commenting out until RC1 when this screen gets added back to the UI
-**Custom App** opens a wizard where you can configure an unofficial app or one not included in a SCALE catalog. -->
+**Custom App** opens a wizard where you can configure an unofficial app or one not included in a TrueNAS catalog. -->

 ### Refreshing the Apps Catalog
 Click **Refresh Catalog** on the **Discover** screen to refresh the apps catalog.